+Q) Are the results of mixed peeling excellent in all patients?
 A) Yes.
 However, it is important to avoid patients who are great sun-lovers, those with dark skin, those who are depressed, etc.

+Q) Can hyperpigmentation occur?
 A) No. Rather, there may be slight hypopigmentation, which disappears with time and exposure to the sun.
 However, the upper lip is always a little tinged and slightly darker than the surrounding skin.

+Q) What advantages does timedsurgical mixed peeling have over other techniques?
 A) The result is marvellous; wrinkles disappear, the texture of the skin is rejuvenated, the white portion of the lip is shortened, and the result is lifelong.
 This pulsed de-epithelialisation procedure is simple and practically risk-free.

+Q) Is anti-herpes prevention required?
 A) No. Anti-herpes prevention is only prescribed in patients with a predisposition.